Are you grieving the loss of a beloved pet? Not everyone understands the loss of a pet in the way they do a spouse or grandparent.

-Another option for what to do with your pet’s ashes is to put them in a cremation urn.
+Another option for what to do with your pet’s ashes is to put them in personalized pet urns for dog ashes or another type of cremation urn.
 You can either display the urn in your home or bury it somewhere special.
 The size of the urn will matter based on the size of your pet.
 Generally speaking, most experts advise you to allow for one cubic inch of space for every pound that your pet weighed.
 So, for example, a 10-pound cat would need a 10 cubic inch urn, while a 50-pound dog would need a much bigger urn, namely 50 cubic inches in size.

 Pet cremation urns are made from a variety of materials and aesthetics which means that you can choose what appeals to you most.
 The wide variety of materials also means that the pet urn can be easily integrated into your home's decor.

 The Forever And Ever Pet Cremation Urn is made of crushed marble and resin and depicts a hand-painted heavenly scene of cat's that have crossed The Rainbow Bridge.
 The urn loads easily from the top and will hold 30 cubic inches of cremated remains or the ashes of a cat that was 30 lbs in body weight.

 Is It Time For A New Pet

 You don’t need to keep a full-sized urn of your pet either.
 You have the option of putting a small amount of your pet’s ashes into a stunning urn within a small piece of jewelry.
 Here at Everlasting Memories we have many options for cremation pet urns that provide a private way to hold onto a memory of your pet.